We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 55. Spread positivity

 Start your own Facebook group and fill it with positivity – no gloom allowed!
 Submitted by Sandra

 56. Make your own jewellery

 Go through your address book and call some old friends.
 A great way of catching up on all the latest gossip, and checking in with some friends you haven’t spoken to for a while.
 Submitted by Carrie, whose Dad has been calling up to 5 friends a day!

-We want to hear what you're doing this winter.
-Send your suggestions of winter activities for older adults to Jacob, our resident Curator of Positive Ideas, at firstname.lastname@example.org
+We want to hear what you're doing during lockdown.
+Send your suggestions of activities for older adults to Jacob, our resident Curator of Positive Ideas, at [email protected]

-This is the Age Space winter gallery, where we will be showcasing snaps of what our users have been getting up to.
-Show us what you’ve been doing this winter!
-Whether it’s a poem you’ve written, a cake you’ve baked, or a plant you’re growing – we’d love to see it.
+This is the Age Space gallery, where we will be showcasing snaps of what our users have been getting up to.
+Show us what you’ve been doing – whether it’s a poem you’ve written, a cake you’ve baked, or a plant you’re growing – we’d love to see it.

-Colin has taken up online painting lessons this winter.
+Colin has taken up online painting lessons.
 We love this dark and spooky scene.